cypnk/Bare/README.md

 ## Troubleshooting

-Always remember to backup *index.php* before making modifications to it.
+Always remember to backup *index.php* before making modifications to it and also *config.json* if one was created in the **/cache** folder.
 Remember that some plugins may cause errors.
 Disabling any newly added plugins (by taking them off the "plugins_enabled" list in *config.json* or removing them from the PLUGINS_ENABLED setting in *index.php*) may fix a problem.

 These are possible problems you may encounter and potential solutions to them.
 If Bare was able to run at least once, check the *error.log* file in the CACHE folder to see if something was written there.
 Most of the time, if Bare was succssfully installed, this will give you some useful information.